 Using a proper email marketing platform will ensure that you don’t lose any subscribers and that all your emails always land in the user’s inbox.

-For more on this topic, take a look at our article on why you should never use WordPress to send newsletter emails.
+For more on this topic, you can take a look at our article on why you should never use WordPress to send newsletter emails.

 2. Confusing Blog Subscription Tools With an Email List